Extraordinary efforts of staff and students during Covid-19 pandemic recognised at Vice-Chancellor's Awards for Excellence

 Samuel Robson - STOP COVID-19

-Nominator summary: In collaboration with hospital research staff, Sam Robson and Garry Scarlet established a next-generation sequencing centre for Covid-19.
-Using university equipment, hospital labs and a lot of good will, testing began on all Covid-19 positive samples collected at Queen Alexandra Hospital in Portsmouth to identify variants and transmission chains in the local area.
-Over 10,000 genomes have been processed, with samples being sent from all over the South East of England.
+Nominator summary: In collaboration with university and hospital research staff, Sam Robson established a next-generation sequencing centre for Covid-19.
+Using university equipment, hospital labs and a lot of good will, testing began on all SARS-CoV-2 positive samples collected at Queen Alexandra Hospital in Portsmouth to identify variants and transmission chains in the local area.
+Over 15,000 genomes have been processed, with samples being sent from all over the South East of England.
 Sam has worked tirelessly to ensure rapid turnaround of results and provided the critical information required by infection control teams at local hospitals, as well as providing essential data on variants which has been used by policy makers to inform transmission control decisions.

 The Study Buddy Club project